pmoeller91/charlesmcanany-site/README.md

 ### Build

-To build a production-ready build of the website, run the following command:
+A production-ready build of the website can be built by running the following command:

 ```bash
 npm run build